SMUnlimited/AMAI/README.md

 If your custom map has custom units you will need to make custom changes to AMAI which can be followed in the `Manual`.

 ## Custom AI
-AMAI has built in support to be able to write new strategies and profiles.
+AMAI has built in support to be able to write new strategies and profiles using the **Strategy Manager UI Client** .
 The `Manual` folder contains more details.

 # Credits

-## Helpers
+### Helpers
-Hrothgaar,
+- Hrothgaar
-WargH
+- WargH
+- DK Slayer (For the Commander)

-## Translations
+### Translations
-English - Chad Nicholas,
+- English - Chad Nicholas,
-Swedish - Zalamander,
+- Swedish - Zalamander,
-German - AIAndy, Sagan,
+- German - AIAndy, Sagan,
-French - JUJU, WILL THE ALMIGHTY,
+- French - JUJU, WILL THE ALMIGHTY,
-Spanish - Vexorian, Moyack,
+- Spanish - Vexorian, Moyack,
-Romanian - Andas_007,
+- Romanian - Andas_007,
-Chinese - Dr Fan,
+- Chinese - Dr Fan,
-Russian - RaZ and Darkloke,
+- Russian - RaZ and Darkloke,
-Portuguese - imba curisco ghouleh,
+- Portuguese - imba curisco ghouleh,
-Norwegian - Aray
+- Norwegian - Aray

-## The Commander
-AIAndy,
-DK Slayer

-## Quality Assurance - Reign of Chaos
-WargH

-## Quality Assurance - The Frozen Throne
+### Quality Assurance
-Hrothgaar,
+- Hrothgaar,
-WargH,
+- WargH,
-ster,
+- ster,
-Tommi,
+- Tommi,
-xWOLF,
+- xWOLF,
-Feannor,
+- Feannor,
-Jum-Jum,
+- Jum-Jum,
-and everyone else I might have forgotten to mention here.
+- and anyone else missing a mention here.

+### Tooling
-## JASS Precompiler
+- JASS Precompiler - Vidstige
-Vidstige

-## MPQEditor
-Ladislav Zezula
+- MPQEditor - Ladislav Zezula